difio/difio-openshift-ruby/README.md

-Registration agent for monupco.com, preconfigured for OpenShift / Ruby applications.
+Registration agent for Difio, preconfigured for OpenShift / Ruby applications.

-It compiles a list of installed packages and sends it to monupco.com.
+It compiles a list of installed packages and sends it to http://www.dif.io.

 Installing on your OpenShift Ruby application
 -----------------------------------------------------

-- Create an account at http://monupco.com
+- Create an account at http://www.dif.io

 - Create your Ruby application in OpenShift